 A valid British passport must be held for entry to and exit from Guyana as a visitor.
 There is no minimum passport validity requirement but you should ensure that your passport is valid for the duration of your stay in Guyana.A departure tax of GYD4, 000.00 or USD21.00 must be paid when leaving Guyana.
 Children 8yrs and under are exempted from this tax.

 British Citizens who wish to reside, work and study in Guyana can apply for the relevant visa.
-Further details on supporting documents, application forms and fees needed, please see here: Advisory on new immigration procedures/Visa fees
+Further details on supporting documents, application forms and fees needed, can be found below:

 Sponsoring family members